Key success factors for e-commerce logistics providers in Finland

 These factors, combined with the opportunities offered by the region’s growing e-commerce market, make expanding to the Nordics a strategically wise decision for a cross-border logistics provider.

-Online shopping is widespread in the Nordics, yet research reveals that there is still growth potential in this sector
+“Widespread in the Nordics, yet research reveals that there is still growth potential in this sector.”

 Still, success on the market doesn’t come automatically.
 To build a growing business, a foreign logistics company entering the Finnish market should make continuous and proactive efforts towards localisation.
 This means collaborating with local business partners – such as Finland’s main postal service Posti Group – to create seamless cross-border logistics services and stand out in the competitive e-commerce logistics sector.
 Having a supportive local network will facilitate international companies’ growth within the industry in a mutually beneficial way.